Sunday, 19 January 2014

 Second Sunday after the Epiphany

-The Second Sunday after the Epiphany is of semi-double rite.
+The Second Sunday after the Epiphany is of semi-double rite and its liturgical colour is green.
 The Gospel fragment at Mattins and the Gospel at Mass are St. John's account of the Marriage Feast at Cana.
-The liturgical colour is green.

-At Vespers on Saturday the antiphon on the Magnificat was Suscepit Deus (and the same is sung on all Saturdays until Septuagesima).
-After the collect of the Sunday commemorations were sung of the preceding Office of St. Hiliary of Poitiers, St. Paul the first Hermit and of St. Maurus.
-As a double feast was commemorated the Dominical preces were not sung at Compline.
+At Vespers yesterday afternoon the antiphons and psalms of Saturday were sung.
+The Office hymn was Jam sol recedit igneus.
+The antiphon on the Magnificat was Suscepit Deus (and the same will be sung on all Saturdays until Septuagesima).
+After the collect of the Sunday commemorations were sung of the preceding Office of St. Peter's Chair at Rome, of St. Paul the Apostle, of SS Marius, Martha, Audifax and Abachum and of St. Canute.
+As a double feast was commemorated the Suffrage was omitted as were the Dominical preces at Compline.

-At Mass the Gloria is sung, the second collect is of St. Paul the first Hermit, the third collect of St. Maurus.
+At Mass the Gloria is sung, the second collect is of SS Marius, Martha, Audifax and Abachum, the third collect is of St. Canute.
 The Creed is sung and the preface is that of the Trinity.

 In the 'liturgical books of 1962' there are no commemorations at either Vespers.
+The feast of St. Peter's Chair at Rome has been abolished.
 Mattins is reduced to one nocturn of three lessons.
-No commemoration is made at Lauds or Mass.
-Mass has a single collect.
+There are no commemorations at Lauds and there is no suffrage.
+At Prime both Quicumque and the Dominical preces are omitted.
+At Mass there is but a single collect.
+At Vespers there are no commemorations.

 Art: Jerome Nadal